Trade Adjustment Assistance

 The TAA Program has been extended through fiscal year 2015.
 Visit the DOL Web site for more information.

 TAA assists workers who are unemployed due to increased imports from, or production shifts to foreign countries.
 The TAA program goal is to help trade-affected workers return to suitable employment as quickly as possible.
 Visit the U.S. Department of Labor Web site for more detailed information.

-TAA-certified workers may access job search allowances, relocation allowances, retraining and the HCTC program.
+TAA-certified workers may access job search allowances, relocation allowances, and retraining.
 TAA participants who require retraining to obtain suitable employment may receive occupational training or on-the-job training if determined eligible.

 The TAA program is administered by the U.S. Department of Labor, Employment and Training Administration.
 The Arizona Department of Economic Security administers the TAA program for the Department of Labor.
 The certification process is initiated by filing a petition for determination that the company's layoffs were trade-affected.
 Once the investigation concludes and the company certification is granted, each individual worker must apply for eligibility.

 Priority of Service: Priority of Service is given to veterans and eligible spouses.
 Refer to the AZDES Veterans’ Priority of Service Web page for more information.

 How does TAA Work?